kopiusmaximus/game-project-scope-study/study.md

 will be used to represent key entities:

 Entity: User
-Every user will be represented by a "user" object every "user" object will include a "games" property, whose value will be an array of "game" objects
+Every user will be represented by a "user" object.
+Every "user" object will include a "games" property, whose value will be an array of "game" objects

 Entity: Game